lesar/hyperscriptTodoList/README.md

 Is capable to providing the greatest [React][8] functionality but in minor size.
 Inferno bring lifecycle events on functional Component too.
 ### Redux
-On Inferno and on all React like framework it's tedious incapsulate state in upper component and share it down from the root component to leaves compoment that need it.
+On Inferno and on all React like framework it's tedious encapsulate state in upper component and share it down from the root component to leaves component that need it.
 It's complex too.
-So are born framework like [Flux][11] but the multiple state existance and multple store component make it too complex to my experience.
+So are born framework like [Flux][11] but the multiple state existence and multiple store component make it too complex to my experience.
 See [Flux concepts][10] and [Flux overview][9].
-[Redux][3] to my opinion take the Flux way but is more simplex: one plain object is the single application state. **Action** are plain object that incapsulate data that will update the state.
-The state will update only if an action wil be generated.
-To meke this change on state a function **reducer** thake the actions, the last state and calculate the new state.
+[Redux][3] to my opinion take the Flux way but is more simplex: one plain object is the single application state. **Action** are plain object that encapsulate data that will update the state.
+The state will update only if an action will be generated.
+To make this change on state a function **reducer** take the actions, the last state and calculate the new state.
-In Redux there is only one **Store** that bound together State, Actions, Reducer. the library inferno-redux by Provider component thake this Store to all application compoments making aesy to use it.
+In Redux there is only one **Store** that bound together State, Actions, Reducer. the library inferno-redux by Provider component take this Store to all application components making easy to use it.
 ### Hyperscript
-I like **Hyperscript**, is one of the reason whay I have write thi example.
+I like **Hyperscript**, is one of the reason why I have write this example.
 I find few not trivial example to use it so I write one.
 I prefer it over JSX because is vanilla javascript and you haven't to compile it before use.
 It is nothing to learn: is very simple.
 It's syntax is very concise specially if use together **Hyperscript-helper**.
 ### W3CSS
-A fantastic way to write respnsive html code using a small css and **no javascript**.
+A fantastic way to write responsive html code using a small css and **no javascript**.
 ### Webpack
 Is an useful tool binding together several functionally you can have only if you use many building framework.